ronytesler/intuit-task/README.md

 The 'home-task' project is the REST api service.
 It accesses the db and serve the clients.

-The 'csv-monitor' project monitors the players.csv file, and after the file is saved, it checks for changes and send a message, using RabbitMQ, with the new/modified player, to the 'home-task' service.
+The 'csv-monitor' project monitors the players.csv file, and after the file is saved, it checks for changes and send a message, using RabbitMQ, with the new/modified player, to the 'home-task' service (see "S3 file watcher" below).
 The flow for checking if a player has been modified or is new - When the service starts, I check if a db_state.json file exists.
 The db_state.json file contains for each player a mappings between the playerID and the hash of the player's line in the